atomone-hub/genesis/README.md

  - [ ] Check for consistency w/ Decentralists DAO governance roadmap.
  - [ ] Keplr & Ledger need competition.
  - [ ] Consider referencing https://twitter.com/jaekwon/status/1724641822398681547 with more insight.
+ - [ ] Roadmap Timeline
+ - [ ] Links to Additional Resources such as technical documentation, or community forums, for in-depth information.
+ - [ ] Channels for reaching out to the core team or support, especially for technical support or collaboration inquiries.
  - [ ] XXX